liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/08-optimizing-existing-plugins-for-liferay-7/12-migrating-a-theme-from-the-plugins-sdk-to-the-themes-generator.markdown

 ## Importing Your Theme [](id=importing-your-6-2-theme)

-The Liferay Theme Generator has a [Yeoman](http://yeoman.io/) command that imports (copies) a Liferay Plugins SDK theme into a new project that uses the new theme development tools.
-Follow the steps below to import your theme:
+The Liferay Theme Generator uses [Yeoman](http://yeoman.io/) to equip theme projects with the new development tools.
+Follow the steps below to set up your existing theme in such a project:

 1. Navigate to the directory you want to import your theme into and run the following command: